StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 }
 ```

-<h6>Once the connexion is etablish with the C2, this send the informations of user, system, sensible AV (who detect it easily) and this repertory (here from a trace of the TCP stream of an Anyrun sandbox)</h6>
+<h6>Once the connexion is establish with the C2, this sends the informations of the user, system, sensible AV (who detect it easily) and this repertory (here from a trace of the TCP stream of an Anyrun sandbox)</h6>

 ``` .....info=command.....ulhtagnias-info=user8....|USER-PC|admin||6>1|S.P.1.3|| ||C:\ProgramData\DeIA-WIR\.....clping=Ping.....clping=Ping```